 From Krabi and Railay Bay

 The Krabi Airport (airport code: KBV) is approximately the same distance (~3 hours) as Phuket is from Khao Sok National Park.
 As with the options above, it’s easiest to book a minivan transfer online or with a local travel agent.

-Regardless of where you are coming from, you’ll likely be dropped off at the main road junction to Khao Sok, about one mile from Khao Sok village.
+Regardless of where you are coming from, you’ll likely get dropped off at the main road junction to Khao Sok.
+It is about one mile from Khao Sok village.

 Most of the guesthouses and hostels are within walking distance of this junction.
 However, if you have heavy bags or your accommodation is further from the main road, you can get a tuk-tuk at the drop-off location for about 50 THB (~$2) per person.